rams1996/Spam-Detector-Accuracy-98-/README.md

 Vectorizer used is Tfidf.
 I tried using Word cound vectorizer.
 But the accuracy was less.
 Also Multinomial Naive Bayes turned out to be the best classifier.

+spam.csv - Dataset which was publicly available done.py - Code for spam classifier